• Disease Overview

 Diagnosis

-Misdiagnosis of FOP is common but can be avoided simply by examining the individual’s toes for the characteristic feature, short great toes.
+Misdiagnosis of FOP is common but can be avoided by examining the individual’s toes for the characteristic feature, short great toes.
 The diagnosis may be confirmed by a thorough clinical evaluation, characteristic physical findings, and sequencing of the ACVR1 gene.

 • < Previous section